 Updates from the course are available on the Making Things course page.

-How to Apply: The next session in Spring 2019, will be on Wednesdays 5:00 to 7:50 pm, in BIF 3030, the MakerLab.
-The CRN is to be determined.
+How to Apply: The next session in the upcoming Spring semester , will be on Wednesdays 5:00 to 7:50 pm, in BIF 3030, the MakerLab.
 If you are an Illinois undergraduate student and interested in taking the class, please send your resume to the instructor( Aric AT illinois DOT edu) .
 The Applications are being accepted till November 15th.
-Last year we had 75 applications for 21 spots.
+We get about three applicants for each spot(21 seats).

 Digital Making Seminar

 The third industrial revolution is upon us, and we have the ability to create functional products on our desktop by using some inexpensive and accessible tools.
 This course will help students get trained on many of these tools and technologies and make things.
 We will explore 3D scanning, modeling and printing to rapidly prototype products.
 We will experiment with open hardware /micro-controllers such as arduinos and smaller form factors for e-textiles, to explore the concept of the internet of things.
 We will also have guest lectures in entrepreneurship, design thinking, digital making and some stories from passionate makers from the community and beyond.This new seminar course is being offered by Dr. Vishal Sachdev.

 Updates from the course and more details are available on the Digital Making Course page.